Thedarkwa/wireframing/README.md

 Functionality defines the interactive components of a wireframe — such as buttons, forms, sliders, or pop-ups — that demonstrate how users will engage with the system.
 Example: A “Book Now” button or a date-selection calendar in a wireframe illustrates how users initiate the reservation process, highlighting the app’s core functionality.

+Types of Wireframes

+Wireframes can vary in detail and complexity depending on the stage of the design process.
+The two main types are Low-Fidelity and High-Fidelity wireframes.
+Each serves a unique purpose and is used at different points in product development.

+1. Low-Fidelity Wireframes

+Definition:
+Low-fidelity (lo-fi) wireframes are basic sketches or outlines that focus on layout, structure, and functionality without including design details such as colors, fonts, or images.
+They are usually drawn on paper or created using simple digital tools like Balsamiq or Figma’s wireframe templates.

+Purpose and Use:

+Used in the early stages of the design process to explore ideas quickly.

+Helps teams discuss and refine the layout, user flow, and content hierarchy.

+Ideal for brainstorming sessions and obtaining initial feedback from stakeholders.

+Example:
+A hand-drawn sketch showing a homepage with a placeholder for a header, search bar, content area, and footer — no styling, just boxes and labels.

+2. High-Fidelity Wireframes

+Definition:
+High-fidelity (hi-fi) wireframes are more detailed and closely resemble the final design.
+They include precise spacing, typography, button styles, and even real or placeholder content.
+These are often created using advanced design tools such as Figma, Adobe XD, or Sketch.

+Purpose and Use:

+Used in the later stages of the design process, after layout and structure are finalized.

+Helps designers and developers visualize how the final interface will look and behave.

+Ideal for usability testing and presenting polished concepts to clients or stakeholders.

+Example:
+A detailed digital wireframe of a booking page showing actual text, icons, buttons, and interactive components — visually close to the final product design.

+What wireframe type the figma design is.
+The wireframe is a High-fidelity wireframe.
+This is because, the design looks completed and developers can know exactly how the app will look and feel like after it's development